Sports Law & NIL Representation

 Compliance & Eligibility

-• FHSAA Policy 9.9 and HB 981 compliance counseling
+• FHSAA Policy 9.9 counseling

 • Prohibited category screening (alcohol, tobacco, gambling, weapons, collectives)